-No. Reference/heading Clause number Current reference Updated reference 1 Parties to the agreement 1.2 and throughout State Services Commissioner Public Service Commissioner 2 1.1 1.1 and throughout Section 23 of the State Sector Act 1988 Clause 6 of Schedule 3 of the Public Service Act 2020 3 Parties to the agreement 1.2 Section 74(5) of the State Sector Act 1988 Section 586 (5) of the Education and Training Act 2020 4 Throughout the document Throughout the document Board of trustees School board 5 Definitions 1.8.1 (c) and throughout Amalgamation Replace "amalgamation" with "merger" 6 Declaration Pursuant to the State Sector Act 1.9 75 of the State Sector Act s595 of the ETA 7 Good Employer/Equal Employment Opportunities 2.1 Part 77A of the State Sector Act s 597-607 of the ETA.
-8 School classification 2.1 and 2.3 Class of a school Replace "class of a school" to "classification" of a school 9 Personal Files 2.6.2 Privacy Act 1993 Privacy Act 2020.
-10 Salary Payments 3.3.1 Except that individual employees may on religious or ethical grounds apply in writing to the Secretary for Education to be paid by cheque.
-Removal of the text 11 Education Act 1989 and 1964 1.8.1 and Throughout the document Throughout the document Education and Training Act 2020 12 Employment Protection Provisions 2.13A.6 (note) Section 77HA State Sector Act 1988 Section 605 of the Education and Training Act 2020 13 Public Holidays List of holidays Holidays Act 1981 Add Matariki - Holidays Act 2003 14 References to "Ministry of Education" Throughout the document Ministry of Education" Ministry of Education Te Tāhuhu o te Mātauranga" 15 References to "his/hers" "him/her he/she" Throughout the document his/hers, he/she Replace with "they" "them" "their" where appropriate
+No. Reference/heading Clause number Current reference Updated reference

+1 Parties to the 1.2 State Services Public Service Commissioner

+v Commissioner

+2 1.1 1.1 and throughout Section 23 of the State Clause 6 of Schedule 3 of the Public Service

+4.0 Sector Act 1988 Act 2020

+4 Parties to the 1.2 Section 74(5) of the State Sector Act 1988 Section 586 (5) of the Education and Training Act 2020

+agreement Throughout the Throughout the Board of trustees School board

+4 - document

+Definitions 1.8.1 (c) and Amalgamation Replace "amalgamation" with "merger"

+5 throughout

+6 Declaration Pursuant to 1.9 75 of the State Sector Act s595 of the ETA

+the State Sector Act

+2.1 Part 77A of the State s 597-607 of the ETA.

+7 Employment Sector Act

+Opportunities School classification 2.1 and 2.3 Class of a school Replace "class of a school" to "classification" of

+8 2.1 010 2.5 a school

+0 0.0.0

+2.6.2 Privacy Act 1993 Privacy Act 2020.

+Salary Payments 3.3.1 Except that individual employees may on Removal of the text

+religious or ethical

+10 grounds apply in writing to

+the Secretary for

+Education to be paid by

+cheque.

+1.8.1 and Throughout the Education and Training Act 2020

+11 Throughout the document document

+Employment Protection Section 77HA State Section 605 of the Education and Training Act

+Provisions Sector Act 1988 2020

+Public Holidays List of holidays Add Matariki

+13 Holidays Act 2003

+References to "Ministry Ministry of Education" Ministry of Education Te Tāhuhu o te

+of Education" document Mātauranga

+Deferences to Throughout the hia/hara ha/sha Doploco with "thoy" "there" "their" where

+15 Throughout the document his/hers, he/she Replace with "they" "them" "their" where appropriate

+he/she" appropriate